apiraino/apiraino.github.io/_posts/2019-08-28-hyper-service.md

 Follow-up to the previous [Hyper article](/2019/07/18/hyper.html).

-Quick recap: Hyper is a high-performance HTTP async server and client that sits on the Tokio runtime and Future crate.
+Quick recap: Hyper is a high-performance HTTP async server + client that sits on the Tokio runtime and Future crate.
 These articles refer to Hyper `v0.12.33`.
-Despite the early release numbers, the framework semmes to work well.
+Despite the early release numbers, the framework seems to work well.
 Just expect the API to be unstable even between patch releases (!) (f.e. there was API breakage between `0.12.15` and `0.12.16`).

 ### <a id="part_1" href="#part_1" class="header-anchor">#</a> Implementing a `Service`